Quantifying Data Coverage (Adobe Analytics)

-You can break down None by pages to see if it's a tagging issue as well or just confirm that it is.
+You can break down Unspecified by pages to see if it's a tagging issue as well or just confirm that it is.
 Again we expect some data loss due to the nature of the web but as long as we're within the accepted range.

-PAGES with None values
+PAGES with Unspecified values